roc-lang/roc/TUTORIAL.md

     - Application module or 'app module'
     - Interface modules

-Note that App module is singular.
-Each Roc app shall have one 'App module' and one or more 'Interface Modules'.
+Note that 'app module' is singular.
+Each Roc app shall have one 'app module' and one or more 'interface Modules'.
 There are other types of modules, we will discuss them later.

 ## Builtin modules